SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

     ```

 Now you can run the application.
-When starting, the application displays a single **Translations** menu item, which renders a blank page with the text: `Index`.
+Initially, the application displays a single **Translations** menu item, which renders a blank page with the text: `Index`.

 ### Extending default translations

 {{< product-c8y-iot >}} comes with a wide range of content that is already translated into multiple languages.
-These translations can be extended by adding a custom *.po file for a language.
+These translations can be extended by adding a custom <i>*.po</i> file for a language.
 This allows you for both adding new translations and modifying the existing ones.

 **Example**

-Let's say you want to override one of the existing strings, e.g. "User settings", to display "User settings (de)" instead of the default "Benutzereinstellungen".
+Let's say you want to override one of the existing strings, for example, "User settings", to display "User settings (de)" instead of the default "Benutzereinstellungen".
 This can be achieved by the following steps:

-1. Create a new file `translations/locales/de.po`:
+1. Create a new file *translations/locales/de.po*:

     ```
     msgid ""